Carmela Soprano: Character biography

 Carmela was Tony Soprano's high school sweetheart, and the couple married at a young age.
 They have two children together: Meadow Soprano and Anthony "A.J."
-Soprano, Jr. In "The Knight in White Satin Armor", Tony mentions that they have been married for 18 years, suggesting they were married around 1981 or 1982.
+Soprano, Jr. In the season 2 episode "The Knight in White Satin Armor", Tony mentions that they have been married for 18 years, suggesting they were married around 1981 or 1982.
 As a young adult, Carmela studied business at Montclair State University for an unspecified period of time.
 Carmela left college without graduating after becoming engaged to Tony and has a low awareness of intellectual topics, a fact which her high-achieving daughter Meadow sometimes mocks her for.

 Carmela is a homemaker for the Soprano household, and works to create a semblance of legitimacy for her family, even though she is well aware their wealth is built on "blood money".
 Tony trusts Carmela enough to confide in her, to a degree, about some of his Mafia dealings, notably the failed attempt on his life and the death of Richie Aprile.

 Carmela is an observant Roman Catholic and has difficulty rationalizing her husband's profession and the flaws in their marriage.
 Tony and Carmela often reconcile after Tony presents her with expensive gifts, notably jewelry, designer clothing, furs, cars, and a $600,000 plot of land she wants to build a spec house on.

 Sometimes, Carmela has intense guilt for having sacrificed her children's security for the luxuries Tony's career could provide.
 She defends her children from Tony when they do something wrong.
 She has shown herself willing to use her mob-wife status to intimidate others, as she does in "Full Leather Jacket".
 In the episode, she overtly manipulates her neighbor's Georgetown-alumna sister into writing a letter of recommendation for Meadow to Georgetown, hoping Meadow would not go to UC Berkeley but rather stay closer to home.
 She discards a letter from Berkeley to Meadow requesting transcripts.
 Later, she retrieves it from the trash in a moment of guilt.

 While she is very proud of Meadow's accomplishments and ambition, Carmela is also jealous and resentful of her daughter for achieving the independence and success she always wanted herself.
 She constantly frets over A.J.'s troubles and inactivity, yet tends to coddle him and is unwilling to impose any real restrictions on him.
 She has trouble with her husband's profession, considering him more a Robin Hood-like character and just another "crook" rather than a brutal murderer.